mjruggiero/halflife-d3d9-level-viewer/README.md

 - Lightmaps

 This will compile with Visual Studio 2019.

-You first need to install the DX9 SDK (June 2010).
+You first need to install the DirectX9 SDK (June 2010).

+You need to own a copy of Half-Life in order to use this viewer.

 In order to change the levels, modify the config.txt file.

 The first line should point to the halflife.wad file.

 The second line is not used.

 The third line should points the the map (.bsp) file you want to view.